 This is a voluntary role and you can define your own commitment.
 The charity holds 4 Board meetings* per year, and in addition we hope that Trustees would be willing to offer support relating to their area of expertise on an ad-hoc basis.
 As a guide we recommend the overall commitment to be 6-8 days per year.

 The term of office is three years, with the opportunity to renew for up to two additional terms.
 Reasonable out-of-pocket expenses will be reimbursed.

 *Board meetings are a combination of virtual meetings (on Zoom/Teams), and in-person meetings (usually held in Birmingham or London).
 We will work with you to be as flexible as possible.

 How to apply

-Applicants will be invited to have a zoom meeting with the Chair and Chief Executive, and to informally meet the rest of the Trustees and shadow a Board meeting.
+Applicants will be invited to have a Teams meeting with the Chair and Chief Executive, and to informally meet the rest of the Trustees and shadow a Board meeting.
 If all parties are happy to proceed a vote will be taken prior to appointment.